 An inexpensive starter light kit is:

 While inexpensive, this lightweight set includes two dimmable LED light panels which can be adjusted between “indoor” and “daylight” color temperatures.

 It includes adjustable stands and a sturdy carrying case for easy mobility.
 It also includes multiple power options and a remote control.

-You May also Like : Best Video Editing Software For Beginners
+You May also Like : Best Video Editing Software For Beginners this year

 Remember what’s behind you!
 You don’t want your background to distract from your video, so make it look great.

 Don’t get lost in clutter, and don’t take attention away from where you want it – on you!

 Taking care of your background can be the difference between a good, professional-looking video and one which screams “amateur!”

 If you’re making a video about a particular interest or hobby, why not have examples of it behind you?

 Your background is an excellent opportunity to set the mood for your whole video.
 It’s the environment your video will be in, so make it count, and make it interesting to your viewers.